-In 2008, I had done about 100 of these (almost always of a driver who had been injured--apparently, not a lot of Ontarians carpool), when I began to notice a pattern…something that didn’t quite make sense.
+In 2008, I had done about 100 of these (almost none on injured passengers--apparently, not a lot of Ontarians carpool), when I began to notice a pattern…something that didn’t quite make sense.

 Since most accidents involve two vehicles, if these drivers were randomly distributed, I’d expect there to be roughly a 50/50 split between the at-fault and not-at-fault drivers injured in accidents.